As-Built Drawings, Why Aren't They Available On-Site?

 - They were on site at one time, but are now lost.

-- The drawings were originally turned them over to the contractor, who turned them over to the owner, who didn't turn them over to the building engineer.
+- The drawings were originally turned over to the contractor, who turned them over to the owner, who didn't turn them over to the building engineer.

 - The building never had storage space for drawings - older and mid to small apartment buildings, retail stores, small office buildings, all fall under this category.